XML3/BED-Express-Event-API/README.md

 Furthermore, it manages image uploads by event organizers, ensuring they are efficiently hosted on an image hosting site for their respective events.
 It integrates with the front-end solution to deliver a comprehensive event management experience.

+Running tests

+Tests are created using Newman, a command-line tool that is able to automate execution of Postman-created tests.